Ibex role in Rock Art

 Deciphering rock art from Israel, israelrockart.com.

-Early texts and engraved rock art suggest that the ibex is clearly associated with fertility, and the Ibex symbol represents the Fertility god.
-The following is a summary of the ibex’s role in the Near East art that proves its consistent association with fertility.
+The early written records and engraved rock art suggest that the ibex has a strong association with fertility, and the symbol of the ibex represents a fertility deity.
+The following is a brief overview of the ibex’s significance in Near Eastern art that provides evidence of its connection to fertility.

 Early Ibex Appearance

-During the Chalcolithic period 5500 BC, the Capricorn constellation, which is the inspiration for the ibex figure, marked the beginning of Autumn when the New Year festival called Atiku took place.
-This most significant celebration occurred during harvest time when the gods granted abundance.
-Potteries from the Central Plateau of Iran and Sumer display the Ibex motif surrounded by dots (Fig. 2).
-This unusual combination of symbols, the Ibex as Capricorn with the stars marks the arrival of the New Year.
-The tree of life in the center represents fertility.
+During the Chalcolithic period in 5500 BC, the ibex figure was inspired by the appearance of the Capricorn constellation, which marked the start of Autumn and the celebration of the Atiku New Year festival.
+This important event took place during harvest time and was seen as a time when the gods bestowed abundance.
+Pottery from the Central Plateau of Iran and Sumer depicts the ibex motif surrounded by dots (as shown in Fig. 2).
+This unique combination of symbols, with the ibex representing Capricorn and the dots representing stars, signaled the arrival of the New Year.
+The tree of life, in the center, symbolizes fertility.

 The Ibex in Sumer